darkfence/wp-cache-warmer/README.md

 rm links_old.txt
 mv links.txt links_old.txt
 ```
-5. If there are no new articles, the script outputs *No new articles.*"* Otherwise, it proceeds to execute cURL requests for each new link.
+5. If there are no new articles, the script outputs *No new articles.* Otherwise, it proceeds to execute cURL requests for each new link.
 ```shell
 if [[ -z $(grep '[^[:space:]]' new.txt) ]] ; then
   echo "No new articles"